Tips to Improve SQL Server Performance for Slow Running

 You can look for I/O problem by running sys.dm_os_wait_stats DMV with code.

 Slow Network, Small Buffer Pool, Wrong technology used are some of the reasons that degrades SQL Server performance.
 Resolving these problems might seem difficult but if you have the right tools, you can easily fix these performance issues.

-Quick Tips to Improve SQL Query Performance
+Quick Tips to Improve SQL Server Performance

-We have discussed various causes of slow running SQL Server.
+We have discussed various causes of slow-running SQL Server.
 Implementing the following points will help you to improve SQL query performance in SQL Server:

 - Avoid writing a query with multiple joins that include outer joins, cross join, and other complex queries.

 - Try to Avoid cursors.
 It makes the performance slow.
 If there is need to use cursors, then avoid dynamic cursors.